orhunguven/vagrant/Readme.md

 https://www.virtualbox.org/wiki/Downloads
 Go trough given link and download the Virtualbox which fits for your system properly.

-https://github.com/orhunguven/vagrant.git repository tree shared above.
-You need to get this repository without change the file hierarchy.
+You need to get https://github.com/orhunguven/vagrant.git repository without change the file hierarchy.

-Usage:
+USAGE

 Copy this project to a desired host system, which you installed Vagrant at previous stage.
 Go to file location of the Vagrantfile on your terminal and type vagrant up.